-This indicator shows which shift position you are in.
+This indicator shows which shift position the shift lever is in.

-If the "D4" indicator light flashes while driving (in any shift position), it indicates a possible problem in the transmission.
+The "D4" indicator comes on for a few seconds when you turn the ignition switch ON (II).
+If it flashes while driving (in any shift position), it indicates a possible problem in the transmission.
 Avoid rapid acceleration and have the transmission checked by an authorized Honda dealer as soon as possible.